Kitware/SMTK/doc/userguide/overview.rst

   constructing and executing *operators*, which create, modify and delete resources.
-* The **simulation** (also known as the **export**) system, which is a set of utilities that lets you convert resources (e.g., attribute, model, and mesh collections) into an input deck for a simulation using Python scripts (or C++ if you wish).
+* The **simulation** (also known as the **export**) system, which is a set of utilities that lets you convert resources (e.g., attribute, model, and mesh resources) into an input deck for a simulation using Python scripts (or C++ if you wish).
 * The **view** system provides user interface functionality that is independent of any particular operating system or platform.
 It serves as a layer between the resource